A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 where $g_{K^*}$ is the overall coupling constant.
 A dipole form factor is introduced to regularize the potential and guarantees convergence.
 The parameters $\Lambda_1$ and $\Lambda_2$ are the cutoffs for the $D_s\pi$ and $DK$ channels, respectively. $p_i$ $(i=1,2)$ denote the three-momenta of the hadrons in the rest frame of each channel.

 Using the decay amplitude of Eq.~\eqref{eq:amp}, the differential mass distribution is

-where $\overline{\sum}$ denotes the average over the $D_{s1}$ polarization states and the total amplitude is $\mathcal{M}=\mathcal{M}_a+e^{i\phi}(\mathcal{M}_b+\mathcal{M}_c)$.
-The triangle loop integrals in Eq.~\eqref{eq:amp} are ultraviolet divergent and we use the dimensional regularization within the $\overline{\mathrm{MS}}$ scheme for renormalization.
+where $\overline{\sum}$ denotes the average over the $D_{s1}$ polarization states. $\mathcal{M}$ is the total amplitude in ~Eq.\eqref{eq:amp}, where the triangle loop integrals are ultraviolet divergent and we use the dimensional regularization within the $\overline{\mathrm{MS}}$ scheme for renormalization.
 Analytical manipulations are performed with the FeynCalc package~\cite{Shtabovenko:2023idz}, and numerical evaluations with LoopTools~\cite{Hahn:1998yk}.

-The model contains eight free parameters, which are determined by fitting to the efficiency-corrected experimental lineshapes.
+The model contains five free parameters, which are determined by fitting to the efficiency-corrected experimental lineshapes.
 Here, we employ pseudo-data generated using the model provided by the LHCb collaboration~\cite{LHCb:2024iuo} to remove detector effects, such as efficiency and background, thereby enabling a direct comparison with the theoretical calculations.
 The number of events is comparable to that reported in Ref.~\cite{LHCb:2024iuo}.
 The solutions are summarized in Tab.~\ref{tab:fitpar}.

 In Fig.~\ref{fig:fitexp}, we show the contributions of different Feynman diagrams.
-The dominant contributions come from diagrams (a) and (c) in Fig.~\ref{fig:tcspro}.
-Their interference is crucial to generate the two-peak structure in the $D_s^+\pi^+$ spectrum with $m(\pi^+\pi^-) > 0.39$ GeV and governs the $m_{\pi^+\pi^-}$ distribution.
-For the rescattering diagram (c), the pole in the $D_s^+\pi^+$ channel together with the reflection from the $D_s^+\pi^-$ channel produces two nearby enhancements that tend to overlap into a single broad peak.
-Thus, the diagram (c) alone cannot produce the observed two-peak structure in the $D_s^+\pi^+$ spectrum ($m({\pi^+\pi^-})>0.39$ GeV); the peaks emerge only through the interference with diagram (a).
-Similarly, the $m_{\pi^+\pi^-}$ distribution is shaped by the combined effect of diagrams (a) and (c).
+The dominant contributions come from Fig.~\ref{fig:tcspro} (b,d).
+Their interference is crucial to generate the two-peak structure in the $D_s^+\pi^+$ spectrum and governs the $m_{\pi^+\pi^-}$ distribution.
+For the diagram (d), the pole in the $D_s^+\pi^+$ channel together with the reflection from the $D_s^+\pi^-$ channel produces two nearby enhancements that tend to overlap into a single broad peak.
+Thus, this diagram alone cannot produce the observed two-peak structure in the $D_s^+\pi^+$ spectrum; the peaks emerge only through the interference with diagram (b).
+Similarly, the $m_{\pi^+\pi^-}$ distribution is shaped by the combined effect of diagrams (b) and (d), leading to a double-bump structure as predicted in Ref.~\cite{Tang:2023yls}, where it was obtained by including the $D^*K$ loop diagrams and considering the $\pi\pi$ FSI.